MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 * cordova-plugin-mfp-fips

 **cordova-plug-in-mfp**
-The <code>cordova-plugin-mfp</code> plug-in is the core MobileFirst plug-in for Cordova, and is required.
-If you install any of the other MobileFirst plug-ins the <code>cordova-plugin-mfp</code> plug-in is automatically installed as well.
+The `cordova-plugin-mfp` plug-in is the core MobileFirst plug-in for Cordova, and is required.
+If you install any of the other MobileFirst plug-ins the `cordova-plugin-mfp` plug-in is automatically installed as well.

 **cordova-plugin-mfp-jsonstore**
-The <code>cordova-plugin-mfp-jsonstore</code> plug-in enables your app to use JSONstore.
+The `cordova-plugin-mfp-jsonstore` plug-in enables your app to use JSONstore.
 For more information on JSONstore, see the [JSONStore tutorial](../client-side-development/jsonstore/).

 **cordova-plugin-mfp-push**
-The <code>cordova-plugin-mfp-push</code> plug-in provides permissions needed to use push notification from the MobileFirst Server for Android apps.
+The `cordova-plugin-mfp-push` plug-in provides permissions needed to use push notification from the MobileFirst Server for Android apps.
 Additional setup for using push notification is required.
 For more information on push notification, see the [Push notifications  tutorial](../notifications/push-notifications-overview/).

 **cordova-plugin-mfp-fips**
-The <code>cordova-plugin-mfp-fips</code> plug-in enables FIPS related features.
+The `cordova-plugin-mfp-fips` plug-in enables FIPS related features.
 For more information about FIPS, see [FIPS](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html) in the user docuementation.

 **Pre-requisites:**